 Antarctica is one of the most desired vacation spots in the world.
-It’s estimated that only 20,000 people visit each year.
+It’s estimated that only 40,000 people visit each year.
+Visiting Antarctica was one of my travel goals to do before I turned 30 (which I did achieve).
+A lot of people ask me where is the coolest place I’ve been to, and I always say, Antarctica.
 To inspire you to visit, I compiled over 30 fun facts about Antarctica.
 It’s the most unique and remote destination in the world – but that doesn’t mean you shouldn’t visit!
 I went with Hurtigruten on an expedition cruise for over two weeks and had an amazing time!

 8. Robert Amundsen was the first person to arrive at the South Pole on December 14, 1911.